 The Experiential Training Summer Program will provide rising sophomores with virtual summer experiential training in NOAA mission-relevant research.
 Students will work with NCAS-M researchers in collaboration with a NOAA mentor on an approved NOAA mission relevant project during the summer.
 Researchers will submit and get approval for the proposed NOAA mission-relevant research project.
 Student travel and housing expenses will be covered.
-ETSP students will receive a $5,000 stipend ($4,500 during the summer and an additional $500 after proof of application to a NOAA scholarship program (e.g., a) Ernest F. Hollings Undergraduate Scholarship; b) Educational Partnership Program with Minority Serving Institutions Undergraduate Program).
-Students will also receive a housing allowance of $2,500.
+ETSP students will receive a $6,000 stipend and are encouraged to apply to the a) Ernest F. Hollings Undergraduate Scholarship, and b) EPP/MSI Undergraduate Scholarship.
+Students can also receive a housing allowance of $2,500, if applicable.

 Who: 10 rising sophomores from NCAS-M institutions